What we do

-The dashboard will be updated on a quarterly basis (where data allows) and circulated to those requiring an overview of emerging trends in military mental health.
-Editions of the dashboard to date have focused on available MoD and NHS data and work is currently underway with Contact charities Combat Stress, Help for Heroes and Walking With The Wounded to explore available data, more fully incorporate their demand, capacity and outcomes data and to develop a coordinated process for data submission in future.
-The findings have so far indicated that a large quantity and range of data is collected, the first focus of which has been demand, followed by outcomes, and finally capacity data.
+The dashboard is updated on a quarterly basis (where data allows).
+Editions of the dashboard to date have focused on available MoD, NHS and third sector data.
+Work is currently underway, through a series of online workshops, with Contact charities Combat Stress, Help for Heroes and Walking With The Wounded to explore available data, more fully incorporate their demand, capacity and outcomes data and to develop a coordinated process for data submission in future.
+The findings have so far indicated that a large quantity and range of data is collected, the first focus of which has been demand data and this will be followed by a closer look at outcomes and then capacity data.

 Executive Lead: Northern Ireland Veterans’ Support Office